 |---|---|---|

-| Half Day (up to 5–6 hours) | $20 to $30 | Supervised play, water, rest time |
+| Half Day (up to 5–6 hours) | $20 – $30 | Supervised play, water, rest time |

-| Full Day (8–12 hours) | $30 to $60 | Play, feeding (you provide food), nap time |
+| Full Day (8–12 hours) | $30 – $60 | Play, feeding (you provide food), nap time |

-| 10-Day Package | $250 to $500 | Discounted per-day rate, use as needed |
+| 10-Day Package ⭐ | $250 – $500 | Discounted per-day rate, use as needed |

-| 20-Day Package | $450 to $900 | Best per-day value for regular users |
+| 20-Day Package ⭐ | $450 – $900 | Best per-day value for regular users |

-| Monthly Unlimited | $400 to $900 | Unlimited visits, often includes perks |
+| Monthly Unlimited | $400 – $900 | Unlimited visits, often includes perks |

 To put those numbers in perspective: if you send your dog to full-day doggy daycare three times a week at $40 per day, you're looking at roughly $480 per month.
 Five days a week at the same rate brings the monthly cost of dog daycare to around $800.
 Buying a package or monthly plan can bring those numbers down significantly.

-What Affects the Cost of Doggy Daycare?
+What Factors Affect the Cost of Doggy Daycare?

 Not all doggy daycares charge the same rates, and the price differences usually come down to a handful of factors.